 What We Do

-Dr. Sachin Kukreja at DFW Bariatrics and General Surgery in Dallas takes the minimally invasive approach to hernia surgery.
-Unlike conventional surgery that demands a large incision, our laparoscopic or robotic approaches only requires some small incisions that keep the scarring and recovery time to the minimum.
+The hernia surgeons at DFW Bariatrics and General Surgery in Dallas take the minimally invasive approach to hernia surgery.
+Dr. Sachin Kukreja, Dr. Elizabeth Hooper, and Dr. Rebecca Barr typically employ robotic surgery techniques.
+Unlike conventional surgery that demands a large incision, our approach only requires a few small incisions that keep the scarring and recovery time to the minimum.
 The surgery is performed using a laparoscope that is inserted through one incision to provide lighting, while other incisions are used to insert tools that are required to access the problem area and execute the necessary repairs.

 Looking for Hernia Surgeons in Dallas?
 Consult Us, Today!